- 8/9/2019 -

 Long-term trend: [See PPL long-term trend chart]

 A long-term uptrend had started on June 7, 2018 at 25.30 and reached 32.88 on March 15, 2019.
 PPL gained -7.58 points, or -29.96%, in 40 weeks.
 The chart has formed a Rising Wedge chart pattern.
-The trend support level is at 28.93 and resistance is at 33.18.
-A Rising Wage is a triangle formation with a noticeable slant to the upside.
-It represents the loss of an upside momentum on each successive high and has a bearish bias.
-The Rising wedge usually marks a reversal in an uptrend.
-In a downtrend a rising wedge is considered to be a continuation pattern.
-Use the following link to access a Rising Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Wedge pattern in a long-term trend.
+The price is near the trend support (29.57) line.
+The support is usually stronger when technical indicators are oversold.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a long-term trend.

 Medium-term trend: [See PPL medium-term trend chart]